-If you’d prefer to specify your spending needs based on your own estimates, you can override our calculation.
+Of course, if you’d prefer to specify your spending needs based on your own estimates, you can override our estimation.

 II.
 Determining Total Savings Needed

-Once you’ve decided how much you want to spend in retirement, we can figure out the total amount you’ll need to have saved on your desired retirement date to have a 96% chance of success you will not run out of money during retirement.
+Once we’ve collected information and estimated how much you’ll spend in retirement, we can figure out the total amount you’ll need to have saved by the time of your desired retirement date to have a 96% chance of success you will not run out of money during retirement.

-The length of your retirement dramatically affects how much total spending you’ll do and, therefore, the total amount of savings you need.
-We ask your desired retirement age, and we default your life expectancy to 90 years old, which determines how many years you’ll be spending for.
-You can adjust both of these values if you’d like.
+The length of your retirement dramatically affects how much you’ll spend in total once you stop saving and, therefore, the total amount of savings you need.
+We ask for your desired retirement age, and we default your life expectancy to 90 years old (a fairly conservative assumption), which determines how many years you’ll be spending for.
+You can adjust both your retirement age and your life expectancy if you’d like.

 Income in retirement can come from multiple sources.
 We need to understand all sources before we can figure out how large your nest egg needs to be.
-The main sources for most people are Social Security and investment income or withdrawals.
+The main sources for most people are Social Security and investment income or withdrawals from retirement accounts.
 However, some people may have additional sources such as rental property or a pension.

 Social Security Based on Retirement Age

-Social Security is the most widespread source of income in retirement for Americans.
-The extent of this government benefit varies by both your level of lifetime earnings and when you decide to start taking them.
+Social Security is the most common source of income in retirement for Americans.
+The extent of this government benefit varies by both your level of lifetime earnings and when you decide to start claiming Social Security income.

-We estimate Social Security according to the federal government’s SSA benefit rules.
-Inputs are current income (for you and your spouse separately) and assumptions for growth rate of your earned income, assumptions for inflation, and the age you (and your spouse, if applicable) choose to retire.
+We estimate Social Security income according to the U.S. Social Security Administration’s benefit rules.
+Inputs for their rules include current income (for you and your spouse separately) assumptions for growth rate of your earned income, assumptions for inflation, and the age you (and your spouse, if applicable) choose to retire.
 Generally, we assume you start benefits in the year you retire.

-- Because you can’t take Social Security before age 62, if you choose a retirement date before this we’ll assume you take withdrawals from your portfolio or other sources to meet your income needs until Social Security starts at 62.
+- Because you can’t take Social Security before age 62, if you choose a retirement date before this, we will assume you take withdrawals from your portfolio or other sources to meet your income needs until Social Security income can be taken at age 62.

-- If you retire from age 62 to 70, we assume you start Social Security benefits at the retirement age you choose, unless you specify a different age.
+- If you retire in between ages 62 and 70, we assume you start Social Security benefits at the retirement age you choose, unless you specify a different age.
 In general, each year you delay claiming Social Security benefits after age 62 but before age 70 increases your benefits.

-- If you specify a retirement age for your spouse that’s earlier than your retirement age, we assume you simply spend those benefits rather than investing them, so they don’t affect your plan or portfolio growth.
+- If you specify a retirement age for your spouse that is earlier than your retirement age, we assume you will simply spend their Social Security benefits rather than investing them, so that they don’t affect your plan or portfolio growth.

-Social Security benefits are subject to an annual cost of living adjustment (COLA) that varies yeartoyear.
-We assume COLAs are constant in retirement at the assumed level of inflation, which you can override this setting when editing assumptions within your Betterment account.
+Social Security benefits are subject to an annual cost of living adjustment (COLA) that varies year to year.
+We assume COLAs are constant in retirement at the assumed level of inflation, but you can override this setting when editing assumptions within your Betterment account.

-Finally, given the projected deficits in the Social Security trust funds, some customers prefer to plan for retirement assuming partial or zero Social Security benefits.
-According to the Social Security Administration, zero benefits are not likely, but it currently predicts that younger workers may only receive threefourths of benefits because of the deficit.
-As a result, we default to threefourths of calculated benefits unless you change this in the assumptions.
+Finally, given the projected deficits in the Social Security trust funds, some customers prefer to plan for retirement assuming partial or zero income from Social Security.
+According to the Social Security Administration, zero benefits are not likely, but the SSA does currently predict that younger workers may only receive three-fourths of benefits because of the deficit.
+As a result, we default to three-fourths of calculated benefits, unless you adjust your retirement planning assumptions.

 Other Income Sources

-Often retirees have income from other sources, such as rental properties, pensions, or annuities.
+Often, retirees also have income from other investment sources, such as rental properties, pensions, or annuities.
 You can add these to your plan by selecting “Edit Assumptions” and/or adding them as manual synced accounts.
-For any of these other income sources, we assume they begin at your retirement age, are inflation adjusted, and end upon your specified date of death (or your spouse’s, whichever is later).
+For any of these other income sources, we assume they begin at your retirement age, are adjusted for inflation, and will end upon your specified date of death (or your spouse’s, whichever is later).
 If you add other income sources to the assumptions, we interpret the value to be in today’s dollars, and will adjust it for inflation through accumulation and retirement.
 Manually synced accounts are assumed to have no fund fees.

-If Social Security and other sources of income are not enough to meet your spending needs, the gap is filled by your savings and investments.
+If Social Security and other sources of income are not enough to meet your spending needs, the resulting gap needs to be filled by your savings and investments.
 We assume you will need to make withdrawals from your portfolio each year to make up this gap, making adjustments for taxes and planning for the variability of markets.
-This calculation will be discussed later in this document.

-Not having enough savings in retirement can be pretty dire, and markets are unpredictable.
-Betterment employs a very conservative market performance expectation in retirement (lowest 1% of expected returns, or a 99% chance of success) to estimate how much you’ll need to have saved when you retire.
+Not having enough savings in retirement is a dire situation, and securities markets are unpredictable.
+Betterment employs a conservative market performance expectation in retirement (lowest 4% of expected returns, or a 96% chance of success) to estimate how much you’ll need to have saved when you retire.

-Accounting for future taxes is complex and impossible to do exactly because we cannot predict the outcome of your investment plan, your future personal situation, or what tax rates will be during your retirement years.
-Yet, ignoring taxes completely wouldn’t be accurate either, so in Betterment’s retirement planning practice, we attempt to adjust for them as best as possible.
+Accounting for future taxes is complex—impossible to do precisely —because we cannot predict with 100% certainty the outcome of your retirement investments, your future personal situation, or what tax rates will be during your retirement years.
+Yet, ignoring taxes completely would not be accurate either, so in Betterment’s retirement planning practice, we attempt to adjust for your tax liability as best we can.

-We estimate your future tax rate based on your specified in retirement spending (income), your state of residence, and standard deductions for your marital status.
+We estimate your future tax rate based on your specified spending (income) in retirement (see Section I.), your state of residence, and standard deductions for your marital status.
 Your withdrawals will come from growth on the holdings you have when you start a retirement goal as well as future deposits into your investment accounts working toward retirement.
 In both cases, your retirement accounts likely may include accounts invested with Betterment and those held at an external firm.
 We handle each part of your savings differently based on what we know, so here we’ll provide an overview of our method.

 Because we know your current retirement account balances and types, we use these balances to make projections and adjust for taxes using your current tax rates and what we assume tax rates might be like during your retirement.

-- For existing traditional IRAs and employer plans, we assume you’ll pay no taxes while saving, and you’ll pay your average inretirement rate on the full amount of each withdrawal.
+- For existing traditional IRAs and employer plans, we assume you’ll pay no taxes while saving, and, during retirement, you will pay your average rate on the full amount of each withdrawal.
 Notably, this means we assume all traditional retirement accounts have zero cost basis.
 If you have made after-tax contributions to your traditional retirement accounts, this assumption will cause us to overstate the taxes you will owe.

-- For when you withdraw, we assume you pay tax at the longterm capital gains rate that is associated with your future taxable income on the whole balance.
+- For when you withdraw, we assume you will pay tax at the long-term capital gains rate that is associated with your future taxable income on the whole balance.

-- For existing Roth accounts, we assume no taxes are paid while saving or withdrawing, because you have already paid the taxes when contributing.
+- For existing Roth retirement accounts, we assume no taxes are paid while saving or withdrawing, because you have already paid the taxes before contributing.

-Because we aren’t sure in which accounts you’ll save going forward, we conservatively assume all withdrawals from those savings are taxed at your average inretirement tax rate.
-This may overstate your tax rate6 (make your tax higher than it is) in certain situations, such as the case of all savings being in a Roth IRA, which is not taxed on withdrawal.
-Given the choice, we would rather be conservative here.
+Because we aren’t sure in which accounts you will use to save going forward, we conservatively assume all withdrawals from those savings are taxed at your average tax rate6 during retirement.
+This assumption is likely to overstate your tax rate6 (make your tax higher than it is) in certain situations, such as the case of all savings being in a Roth IRA (which is not taxed on withdrawal).
+But given the choice, we have decided to be conservative in this projection.

 III.
 Calculating Required Savings

 The great thing about compound interest and investing is that there is a difference between how much you plan on spending and how much you need to save in order to spend that much.
-Once we know your target balance, we need to decide how much you should save to reach that total balance, and we break that down by month or year.
-The savings amount required depends on time until your retirement age, the level of risk you’re willing to bear in order to pursue higher returns, and how much certainty you need to hit that balance.
+Once we know your target balance, our advice decides how much you should save to reach that total balance, and we break that down by month or year.
+The savings amount required depends on how much time you have until your retirement age, the level of risk you’re willing to bear in order to pursue higher returns, and how much certainty you feel you need to hit that balance.

-Shorter time horizons, less risk, and greater certainty will all lead to higher savings amounts.
+Shorter time horizons, less risk, and greater certainty will all lead Betterment to recommend higher savings amounts.